nm3224/HEAL/src/README.md

 - `key_term_search.py` - NLP, rule-based approaches to search for and count key terms to label.
 Label predictions saved to `predictions_NLP` under `results/'
    - This file **needs work** on the science-type classifiers.
 It is a very rough base/draft.
    - **The science-type functions HAVE NOT been debugged.**
+   - I think the regular expressions being used to classify milestone projects as Y/N need work.
+There's not nearly enough terms being leveraged.

 - `supervised_models.py` - supervised machine learning approaches to automate labeling.
 Includes various pipelines ex.
 Random Forest, KNN, SVM, Logistic Regression.
 Each have their own functions.
 Utilized TF-IDF to convert words to feature vectors.
 Performed dimensionality reduction on matrix using Truncated SVD; used SMOTE to oversample minority labels.
 Label predictions saved to `predictions_ML` under `results/`.
 Remember when using on new datasets to train using entire HEAL dataset (all 956 studies)--right now, for testing purposes, it is only being trained on 75% of the data.
   - May need to control-c (^C) terminal and re-run if terminal freezes up.